echu18/work_schedule/README.md

-Use
+Features and Use
 ---

 ### Uploading CSV files

-The user can upload CSV files from the box in the top right corner, by
+The user can upload CSV files from the box in the top right corner.

+Steps:

-1) Selecting a file to upload with the ``Choose File`` button and popup
+1) Select a file to upload with the ``Choose File`` button and popup
-2) Selecting a data type (Technician, Location, or Work Order)
+2) Select data type (Technician, Location, or Work Order)
-3) Clicking on the ``Upload`` button
+3) Click on the ``Upload`` button
+4) Success or error message will appear depending on upload status

-Note: Both Technician files and Location files must be uploaded prior to uploading Work Orders.
+**Note: Both Technician files and Location files must be uploaded prior to uploading Work Orders.**

+---